Do you want to trade Japanese candlestick patterns? Read on to learn more about one of the most powerful — the engulfing candle.

 How to Trade Forex Using the Engulfing Candle Pattern – Strategies and Examples

-Engulfing candle patterns are intuitive, user-friendly indicators.
+Engulfing candle patterns are generally intuitive, user-friendly indicators.
 You can apply them to the forex market in three steps.

 Step 1: Enter the Market